alekskorovin/detection-of-character-code/README.md

 ``http://localhost:8080/``

-Applicationn should redirect you to:
+Application should redirect you to:

 ``http://localhost:8080/#/``